-I w
+r

 d) Vendor development-evaluation and

 rating.

 e) Price forecasting

 f) Price-cost analysis

 g) Negotiations

 h) Reciprocity

 i) Legal aspects of purchasing

 j) Purchase orders/ contracts

 k) Method of buying- under certainty,

 under risk, and under uncertainty

 4 Purchasing and Procurement Activities Lecture/ Detailed understanding of

 under Materials Management.
 Examples of Purchase Process

 a) Supplier Quality Assurance supplier

 Programme audits/

 b) Buyer Supplier Relationship Example of

 c) Self certified suppliers. procurement

 d) Elements of procurement cycle. cycle

 5 Purchasing of Capital Equipment Lecture with Basic understanding of

 a) Significant differences examples purchase of projects

-b) Considerations in evaluation of bids from Industry The state of the s
+b) Considerations in evaluation of bids from Industry 1 1 5

-c) Purchase of used equipment j
+c) Purchase of used equipment 5

 d) Sources of used equipments

 e) Purchase versus lease.

 f) Role of Purchasing Committees/

 Purchase Managers

 6 International procurement-Imports.
 Lecture with Basic introduction to

 a) International commercial terms. display of imports

-b) Import procedures and relevant mip or or
+b) Import procedures and relevant 1

 documentation. documents

 c) Categories of importers.
-0.0000000000000000000000000000000000000

 d) Identification of foreign sources.

 e) Payment terms including Letter of

 credit.

 f) Types of L/Cs.

 g) Custom tariff

 h) Custom clearance.

 i) Bill of Lading and other documents

 7 Classification of Materials Lecture with To understand how industry

-' a) Introduction and objectives of industrial give selective importance to
+a) Introduction and objectives of industrial give selective importance to

 classification. examples/ specific materials

 b) Basis of classification.
-ABC analysis specific materials
+ABC analysis

 c) Classification on the basis of nature problem on

 of materials. excel sheet

 d) Classification on the basis of with at least

-· ·

 usability of materials.
 20 materials

-0 f) Types of inventories.
-Looterna:41- I Indoneton din a the annual -
+f) Types of inventories.

-8 Materials receipt and Warehousing a) Introduction and functions of Lecture with Understanding the controls
+8 Materials receipt and Warehousing Lecture with Understanding the controls

+development over materials

-I at introduction and functions of development over materials
+a) Introduction and functions of over motorials

 scientific store management. b) Types of stores and benefits of scientific storekeeping. c) Store location and layout. d) Typical layout plans e) Storing practices and identification of materials. f) Centralization and Decentralization of stores. g) Preservation of materials h) Issue control. of relevant documents in the class by students

-9 Codification Lecture with Understanding the impact codification on
+9 Codification a) Introduction Lecture with Understanding the impact codification on

-a) Introductionb) Benefits of codification. day to day examples computerization & decision
+b) Benefits of codification. day to day examples computerization & decision

 c) Stages of scientific codification. from making

-d) Systems of codification. student's
+d) Systems of codification. student's C C

 e) Colour coding presentation

 10 Standardization Lecture & Importance of

-a) Introduction and different levels of student standardization
+a) Introduction and different levels of standards (BIS,ISI) student presentation standardization

-standards (BIS,ISI) presentation with

-b) Various Foreign Standards in use in India. examples
+b) Various Foreign Standards in use in with

+India. examples

-c) How is an Indian standard evolved? campies
+c) How is an Indian standard evolved? -

 d) Advantages of Standardization.

-e) Standardization as a tool for variety
+e) Standardization as a tool for variety reduction

-reduction

 f) The Role of Materials Management

 (Purchase/Stores) in Standardization/

+Variety Reduction.

-11 Variety Reduction.
-Obsolete, Surplus and Scrap Lecture with Understanding the processes
+11 Obsolete, Surplus and Scrap Lecture with Understanding the processes

-11 Management industrial & financial impacts
+Management industrial & financial impacts

-a) Definition examples of & Imanetal Impacts
+a) Definition b) Need for Seren word examples of

-b) Need for Scrap yard Issues arising

-c) Identification and control. out of scrap
+b) Need for Scrap yardc) Identification and control.
+Issues arising out of scrap

-d) Categorization of obsolete/ surplus.
+d) Categorization of obsolete/ surplus. out of serap

 e) Control of scrap/ obsolescence.

 f) Responsibility for disposal.

-g) Procedures and documentation for disposal of scrap/ obsolete/ surplus.
+g) Procedures and documentation for

+disposal of scrap/ obsolete/ surplus.

 12 Stores Accounting and Stock Lecture with Learning the industry

-12 verification stock taking process & its financial

-a) Costing of Receipt of Materials. activity in the impacts
+verification a) Costing of Receipt of Materials. stock taking activity in the process & its financial impacts

-b) Costing of Issues to Production. class of the
+b) Costing of Issues to Production. class of the impacts

 c) Stock verification class

 d) Periodic Verification.

+e) Perpetual Verification.

-e) Perpetual Verification.f) Process of Verification
+f) Process of Verification

-12 , Looturo with Importance of Ethics in

 13 Ethics in Materials Management Lecture with Importance of Ethics in

-a) Importance of Ethics examples Materials Management

-b) Business Ethics

-c) Ethics in buying

-d) Code of ethics

-e) Problems in Ethics

-f) Backdoor selling

-14 Material Handling Lecture Basic introduction to

-a)20 Principles of Material Handling Materials handling

-b)Palletisation c)Containerization

-d)Transportation Modes / Attributes

-e)Transportation mix in Economy

-f)Total cost concept in Material

-Handling and Transportation
+a) Importance of Ethics b) Business Ethics c) Ethics in buying d) Code of ethics e) Problems in Ethics f) Backdoor selling examples Materials Management 14 Material Handling a)20 Principles of Material Handling b)Palletisation c)Containerization d)Transportation Modes / Attributes e)Transportation mix in Economy f)Total cost concept in Material Handling and Transportation Lecture Basic introduction to Materials handling